Jman420/plotplayer/README.md

 # plotplayer
-Lightweight function based animation player for Matplotlib
+Function based animation player for Matplotlib

 # Description
 This is a complete re-write of bilylee's videofig project (https://github.com/bilylee/videofig) with